lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

 In order to complete `GlobalBuffers` class core functionality, we need to provide a function that stores per instance information used for rendering.
-We use separate buffers for static and animated models.
+To store that information, we use separate buffers for static and animated models.
 We need also separate buffers per swap chain image to avoid updating the buffer while its being used for rendering.
 We will achieve this in a method named `loadInstanceData` which is defined like this:
 ```java
 public class GlobalBuffers {
     ...